 For my senior thesis collection, I was inspired by the 18th-century Rococo style.
-Rococo is characterized by soft colors and curvy lines, and depicts scenes of love, nature, amorous encounters, light-hearted entertainment, and youth.
-I used lustrous fabric and bright colors to get the sense of luxury and playfulness, such as brocade and satin, and organza.
+Rococo is characterized by soft colors and curvy lines and depicts scenes of love, nature, amorous encounters, light-hearted entertainment, and youth.
+I used lustrous fabric – such as brocade and satin, and organza – and bright colors to get the sense of luxury and playfulness.
 The silhouettes are feminine on the body while asymmetry makes each look a playful touch.

 Major: BFA Costume Design

 When Jianhui told me her inspiration was Marie Antoinette and Rococo, I immediately know I wanted to create fascinators that have the iconic silhouettes of Rococo wigs.
 I began by using millinery wire to build the wireframe.
 As Marie Antoinette famously said, “Let them eat cake,” I included doily decorations that are commonly used on pastries and cakes.
 The wireframes not only provide support for the silhouette but also hold a sense of delicate beauty.